dimitri4788/notes/gitTutorial.md

 $ git init
 ```
 config
+- To configure settings.
+Whether it be for the repository, the system itself, or global configurations.
 ```sh
 # Print & Set Some Basic Config Variables (Global)
 $ git config --global user.email